VidMob/grails-wkhtmltopdf/README.markdown

         }
     }

-write your gsps as usual, just make sure, that the url's to the resources are absolute and reachable by the host machine
+write your gsps as usual, just make sure, that the urls to the resources are absolute and reachable by the host machine

     <link rel="stylesheet" href="${resource(dir: '/css/style.css', absolute: true)}" type="text/css"/>
     <img src="${resource(dir: '/images/image.jpg', absolute: true)}" width="200px"/>